Class Subject<T>

 @SafeVarargs public static <T> Subject<T> of(T... values)

-Creates a Subject that will publish the specified values to its subscribers.
+Creates a Subject that will immediately publish the specified values to its subscribers.

 • of